 Adding the right amount of chlorine to the swimming pool can be a daunting task.
-Chlorine is an important agent to be used in pool on regular basis for sanitization.
-Think about sparkling water of the pool which is completely free from any pathogen.
+Chlorine is an important agent to be used in the pool on regular basis for sanitization.
+Think about the sparkling water in the pool which is completely free from any pathogen.
 How amazing would it be to take a worry-free dip into such clear water and swim freely!

 The visions of happy swimmers start to dance around our heads when we think of pool treatment with chlorine.
 It is the most crucial part of pool maintenance.
 If you are running a pool facility, it is mandatory to treat it regularly with chlorine and keep the pool safe for swimmers above all else.